Before I launch into these fantastic buns, our winner of the SuperPeel was… Sandy! Congrats, we’ll be in touch. That contest is now closed.

-In this post, we’ll go through the method for using a kitchen scale to measure in flour and other ingredients, which some readers, especially outside the U.S., have said they prefer.
-A complete weight-equivalent chart is found in our second book, Healthy Bread in Five Minutes A Day.
+In this post, I’ll go through the method for using a kitchen scale to measure in flour and other ingredients, which some readers, especially outside the U.S., have said they prefer.
 In this recipe, I used these weight equivalents for scoop-and-swept cup measures:

 1 cup white all-purpose flour: 5 ounces (140 grams)

 1 cup whole wheat flour: 4.5 ounces (130 grams)